THE INFORMATION IN THIS ARTICLE APPLIES TO:

 CuteFTP has been classified as CCATS #G019473, and #G024963, under ECCN 5D002 of the Commerce Control List, and is eligible for export to almost all foreign destinations without an export license under authority of license exception ENC.

 These products have been classified as an "unrestricted" encryption item (formerly a "retail encryption item") under section 740.17(b)(3) of the Export Administration Regulations, and, as such, are eligible for export to governmental and non-government end-users in all eligible countries.
 They may not be exported to any country that is embargoed by, or has been designated as a terrorist supporting country by, the U.S. Government.
-Those restricted countries currently include Cuba, Iran, Libya, North Korea, Sudan, and Syria.
+Those restricted countries currently include Cuba, Iran, North Korea, Sudan, Syria, and the Crimea region of Ukraine.

 Refer to the Bureau of Industry and Security U.S. Department of Commerce website for a current copy of the Entity List*, found in Supplement No. 4 to Part 744 of the Export Administration Regulations (EAR).